Table of contents

 Hybrid project management is a technique where high-level project phases are planned using the waterfall approach and project phase work (actual tasks) execution is done the Agile way.
-It is rather easy to draw conclusions that some of above-mentioned challenges can be “cured” by combining Agile and Waterfall into one.
+(As defined by PMI.org) It is rather easy to draw conclusions that some of the above-mentioned challenges can be “cured” by combining Agile and Waterfall into one.
 The result of the combination is also logical.
 But achieving that combo is not easy or trivial, hence certain conventions must be established.

 While there are many project management methodologies to choose from or even combine, in our humble opinion there are only two real contenders based on popularity and their inherent differences – Waterfall and Agile.
 To be able to make a reasonable choice – first, we should understand the specifics of each methodology.